 However, the City does not contribute based on the Actuarially Determined Contribution rate, nor should the ADC rate be construed as a recommended contribution rate.
+If the City were to contribute based on the ADC, the unfunded liability would not be expected to be fully paid off based on the open 30-year amortization period.
 In accordance with the Collaborative Settlement Agreement, the City currently contributes 16.25% of pay for full-time active and DROP members.
 A contribution totaling 3.00% of pay is made on behalf of part-time actives.